elearningz/it_handbook/4 Additional Technologies/peerScholar.md

 peerScholar can be a good way to engage students in scaffolded assignments allowing them multiple opportunities for feedback from peers before submitting a larger final work to you.

+## We should wait to update this session after seeing what the new peerScholar is actually like.
 peerScholar how-to viodeos: http://peerscholar.com/how-to-videos

 **peerScholar cannot be used with Internet Explorer**<br>